Oracle

 Timeline

-- Founded as Software Development Laboratories (SDL) in California by Larry Ellison, Bob Miner, and Ed Oates.
-(Source: Wikidata, Web Search)
+- Founded as Software Development Laboratories (SDL) by Larry Ellison, Bob Miner, and Ed Oates.
+(Source: Wikidata, web search)

 1977-06-16

-- Released Oracle Database, the first commercial relational database to use SQL.
-Company name changed to Relational Software.
-(Source: Web Search)
+- Released Oracle Database, the first commercial relational database to use Structured Query Language (SQL).
+The company was renamed Relational Software.
+(Source: IBM, Listedtech, web search)

 1979